How to NOT Import Data¶

 Step 2 - Declare Resource in Opal¶

 If the resource access is protected by credentials, it is recommended that these credentials have data read-only permission and/or have limited allowed operations.
-For example, use Personal Access Tokens to access a file stored in Opal, use a SQL view for a accessing a SQL database table etc.
+For example, use Two-factor Authentication to access a file stored in Opal, use a SQL view for a accessing a SQL database table etc.

 From Project Page¶